TITLE 32: ENERGY

 vi) 1.11 MBq (30 microCi) of promethium-147;

-and provided further, that the radiation dose rate from each electron tube containing radioactive material will not exceed 10 microGy (1 mrad) per hour at 1 centimeter from any surface when measured through 7 milligrams per square centimeter of absorber.
+and provided further, that the radiation dose rate from each electron tube containing radioactive material will not exceed 10 microGy (1 mrad)/hour at 1 centimeter from any surface when measured through 7 milligrams/square centimeter of absorber.

-AGENCY NOTE: For purposes of subsection (c)(1)(G) of this Section, "electron tubes" include spark gap tubes, power tubes, gas tubes including glow lamps, receiving tubes, microwave tubes, indicator tubes, pick-up tubes, radiation detection tubes and any other completely sealed tube that is designed to conduct or control electrical currents.
+AGENCY NOTE: For purposes of subsection (c)(1)(D), "electron tubes" include spark gap tubes, power tubes, gas tubes including glow lamps, receiving tubes, microwave tubes, indicator tubes, pick-up tubes, radiation detection tubes and any other completely sealed tube that is designed to conduct or control electrical currents.

-i) Each source contains no more than one exempt quantity set forth in Appendix B of this Part; and
+i) Each source contains no more than one exempt quantity set forth in Appendix B; and

-ii) Each instrument contains no more than ten exempt quantities.
-For purposes of this requirement, an instrument's sources may contain one or more radionuclides and an individual exempt quantity may be composed of fractional parts of one or more of the exempt quantities in Appendix B of this Part, provided that the sum of such fractions shall not exceed unity.
+ii) Each instrument contains no more than 10 exempt quantities.
+For purposes of this requirement, an instrument's sources may contain one or more radionuclides and an individual exempt quantity may be composed of fractional parts of one or more of the exempt quantities in Appendix B, provided that the sum of the fractions shall not exceed unity.

 2) Self-Luminous Products Containing Radioactive Material

 A) Tritium, Krypton-85 or Promethium-147.
-Except for persons who manufacture, process or produce self-luminous products containing tritium, krypton-85 or promethium-147, any person is exempt from this Part to the extent that such person receives, possesses, uses, transfers, owns or acquires tritium, krypton-85 or promethium-147 in self-luminous products manufactured, processed, produced, imported or transferred in accordance with a specific license, issued by the U.S. Nuclear Regulatory Commission pursuant to 10 CFR 32.22, which authorizes the transfer of the product to persons who are exempt from regulatory requirements.
+Except for persons who manufacture, process or produce self-luminous products containing tritium, krypton-85 or promethium-147, any person is exempt from this Part to the extent that person receives, possesses, uses, transfers, owns or acquires tritium, krypton-85 or promethium-147 in self-luminous products manufactured, processed, produced, imported or transferred in accordance with a specific license, issued by NRC pursuant to 10 CFR 32.22, which authorizes the transfer of the product to persons who are exempt from regulatory requirements.
 The exemption in this subsection (c)(2)(A) does not apply to tritium, krypton-85 or promethium-147 used in products for frivolous purposes or in toys or adornments.
-The U. S. Nuclear Regulatory Commission shall make this determination of exemption.
+NRC shall make this determination of exemption.

-B) Radium-226.
-Any person is exempt from this Part to the extent that such person receives, possesses, uses, transfers or owns articles containing less than 3.7 kBq (100 nCi) of radium-226 which were acquired prior to May 1, 1974.
+C) Radium-226.
+Any person is exempt from this Part to the extent that person receives, possesses, uses, transfers or owns articles containing less than 3.7 kBq (100 nCi) of radium-226 that were acquired prior to May 1, 1974.

 3) Gas and Aerosol Detectors Containing Radioactive Material